sanhe374/MS_Pregnancy_proteomics/README.md

 This repository contains the code that was used for analyis and visualization of the data included in the paper "insert title here".

 - Differential expression analysis
 - PCA
 - Correlations between protein and hormone levels
-		- correlation plots

 Data can be made available upon request.
 All code has been written in R version 4.1.3.